50 ways to stay healthy

 1. Wash your hands

-You might be tired of hearing it, but washing your hands is an excellent way to stave off infection and food poisoning.
+You might be tired of hearing it or think it's less relevant now, but washing your hands is an excellent way to stave off infection and food poisoning.
 Check out our ‘how to’ guide to handwashing to help you get back to basics.

 2. Lift weights